JanshenV/AnotherPokedex/README.md

 #### https://pokemondb.net/ where I got some of the types styles and inspiration.
 #### https://vercel.com/ where the project was deployed.
 ### https://www.figma.com/@ricardohs that made available a figma Pokedex
+### All Content is Nintendo, Game Freak, and The Pokémon Company

 # Available Scripts: